You are in:

 All government amendments relating to Part 4 of the Bill and private pensions were successfully passed while a new clause from Labour calling for a review into state pensions in relation to women within 15 years of state pension age was rejected by the government.

-On 30 October 2013, the Bill was read a first time in the Lords and ordered to be printed.
-The second reading of the Bill was on 3 December.
+On 30 October 2013, the Bill was read for the first time in the Lords and ordered to be printed.
+The second reading of the Bill was held on 3 December 2013.
 After a short debate, the Bill was read for the second time and passed to a Grand Committee.